Updated: Sep 9

 Design Stage –

 This stage entails the implementation of tangible ideas and strategies mapped out in the early exploration stage.

-The time and input required on both stages are unique for each participant and cannot be templated.
+The time and input required for both stages are unique for each participant and cannot be templated.
 In short no cookie-cutter approach.
-Most importantly the intensiveness of the process is driven by several factors including the type of living required by the person, other support requirements, and the network of people around him or her who are willing to support.
+Most importantly the intensiveness of the process is driven by several factors including the type of living required by the person, other support requirements, and the network of people around him or her who are willing to support them.